GNSS clock comparison · holdout discipline · results you can defend

 WINDOW DISCIPLINE train ∩ holdout = ∅

-The product is the split.
-If we fit on holdout, the number is not yours anymore.
+The evaluation contract is the split.
+If we calibrate on holdout, the number is not yours anymore.

 Less arguing about whose clock is wrong.
 More signing off a number you can defend.